randomwalk94/academic-kickstart/content/home/index.md

 # About

 I'm pursuing a PhD in Mathematics at Penn State.
 This site includes my research activities, mathematical notes, teaching materials, and some tutorials.
-More personal stuff will be in the Personal tab.
+More information will be in the Personal tab.
 Right now, the page is still _under construction_; there is nothing to look at besides my CV yet.
 I will add more materials during Spring Break.

 <p class="read-more" itemprop="mainEntityOfPage">
     <a href = "/files/CV_Feb_2018.pdf" target = "_self" class="btn btn-primary btn-outline">